 City of Toronto Corrosion Control Program

-In 2009, Toronto Water began developing a Corrosion Control Program as mandated and approved by the Province under the Safe Drinking Water Act.
+In 2009, the City began developing a Corrosion Control Program as mandated and approved by the Province under the Safe Drinking Water Act.

-During the design and implementation of corrosion control (2009-2017), the Province required the City to collect and analyse 20 samples from the water distribution system twice a year.
-Results are shown below.
+During the design and implementation of corrosion control treatment (2009–2017), the Province required the City to collect and analyze 20 samples from the water distribution system twice per year.

-In 2014, the City implemented corrosion control by adding phosphate to the drinking water treatment process at the four water treatment plants.
+In 2014, the City implemented corrosion control by adding phosphate to the drinking water treatment process at the City’s four water treatment plants.
 Phosphate forms a protective coating inside all pipes and household plumbing fixtures, which helps to reduce the potential for lead to enter tap water.
-Ongoing results indicate a reduction in lead levels.
+Results continue to show a decrease in lead levels.

-In March 2017, Toronto Water resumed the regulated sampling program, which includes taking samples throughout the year from at least:
+In March 2017, the City resumed the regulated sampling program.
+The program included taking samples throughout the year and submitting the results to the Province from at least:

 • 55 residential and non-residential tap locations